- Books and Articles by Eric

-- Including Smashing CSS, CSS: The Definitive Guide, Third Edition, CSS Pocket Reference, and Cascading Style Sheets 2.0 Programmer’s Reference, amoong several others.
+- Mostly they’re about CSS, although there are a few exceptions here and there.
+Books include CSS: The Definitive Guide, Fourth Edition, CSS Pocket Reference: Fifth Edition, and Cascading Style Sheets 2.0 Programmer’s Reference, among others.
+The articles are mostly from last millennium.

-- Color equivalents table – all 148 SVG-derived color keywords permitted in CSS4 in a sortable table showing the keywords with their equivalents in both hexadmical notations, both (non-alpha) RGB notations, and non-alpha HSL.
+- All 148 SVG-derived color keywords permitted in CSS4 in a sortable table showing the keywords with their equivalents in both hexadecimal notations, both (non-alpha) RGB notations, and non-alpha HSL.

 - CSS Module Timelines